Secrets of running a successful Sprint Review meeting

 - Meeting participants include a Product Owner, a Scrum Master, a Scrum team, and key stakeholders.

-- The PO communicates what product backlog items have been done and what has not been done.
+- The PO communicates what product backlog items have been done and what are left.

 - Developers discuss what went well during the Sprint as well as what problems they faced.
 They specify how those problems were solved.